Sure Dividend

 ARMOUR Residential’s high dividend yield and monthly dividend payments make it stand out to high-yield dividend investors.
 However, we remain cautious on the stock especially in light of the multiple dividend cuts in recent years.

-While the trust is not able to cover its dividend currently, declining interest rates could continue to force the trust ever further out on the risk spectrum to maintain its cash flows as its older mortgages roll off the balance sheet.
+While the trust is able to cover its dividend currently, declining interest rates could continue to force the trust ever further out on the risk spectrum to maintain its cash flows as its older mortgages roll off the balance sheet.
 This sets it up for potentially steep losses if the economy were to slip into a recession.

 Therefore, ARMOUR stock carries notably higher levels of risk.
 This makes the investment highly speculative right now, especially for risk-averse income investors such as retirees.
 As a result, we encourage risk-averse investors to look elsewhere for sustainable and growing income.